- Linda Arndt, on Nutrition and Enzymes

 Has Your dog been “Diagnosed” with Allergies?

 Welcome to the club.
-According to many recent polls, “dog allergies” is the number one ailment diagnosis heard from veterinarians these days.
-Yet, if you look deep into the research, true “dog allergies” situations are actually not very common.
+According to many recent polls, “dog allergies” is the most frequent ailment diagnosis heard from local veterinarians in our modern times.
+Yet, why would so many dogs (maybe 1/3 of the population) be prone to allergies – that create ‘skin problems’?
+If you dig deeper into research, you likely find that true “dog allergies” situations are actually not very common.
 So why is your dog itching and scratching all over?

 This may seem like a big leap to you, but please read to the end.

 Let’s discuss 5 major myths I think every dog owner should know about dog allergies.